Open Autonomous Intelligence Initiative

 The Knowledge object:

-- Supports comparison between current observations and historical context;
+• Supports comparison between current and prior observations;

 5. Required Attributes (Abstract)